 Well you can, but damage accumulates after every use, every time the extinguisher gets moved, and it gets damaged from everyday tasks that happen around the extinguisher.

 That’s why NFPA requires monthly inspections.
 You don’t need a licensed professional to do your monthly inspections, so we’ve developed the inspection list for you.

 Here are the 13 steps to perform your own monthly fire extinguisher inspection:

-2) Check service date to determine need for inspection or maintenance.
+2) Check the service date to determine it’s need for inspection or maintenance.
 The date is shown on the tag:

-3) Check that the pointer on the extinguisher gauge is in the operating range:
+3) Make sure the pointer on the extinguisher gauge is in the operating range:

 5) Heft the extinguisher (lifting up and down) to determine if it is fully charged with agent:

 6) Examine the extinguisher shell and all exterior parts for evidence of damage, corrosion or other impairments:

 7) Make sure the visual inspection seal is in place:

 8) Verify the valve stem is in the full ‘up’ position and the stem has approximately 1/16” clearance: